telerik/reporting-docs/quickstart/visual-studio-solution-structure.md

 To create report you start by creating a report library           to contain your report and a web, windows or Silverlight application to display the report.
 Generally it's possible to put the report definition and viewer in the           same application but this route is not recommended.

 1. Select __File | New | Project__  from               the Visual Studio File menu.
 Select the __Telerik Report Library__                project, give it a name and location.
-Verify that the targeted .NET Framework version is .NET4+, Full profile as Client profile is not supported.
+Verify that the targeted.NET Framework version is.NET4+, Full profile as Client profile is not supported.
 Click the OK button to close the dialog.

 1. The __Choose Report Type__  dialog opens.
 Select the report type, enter a name for the report               class and click the __OK__  button to close the dialog.